MagicKey23/MagicKey23/README.md

 - 👯 I’m looking to collaborate on low level C project
 - 💬 Ask me about anything
 - :zap: Fun Fact About Me: I hacked my neighbor wifi when i'm 16 using backtrack OS(KaliLinux) with aircrack-ng.
 They were using WEP and default password for their router login.
 I changed the password, and losing sleep whenever polices hanging outside my apartment.

+- I wrote a full complete software engineer career guide here -> https://www.decoysec.com/software-engineer-guide
+- It is important to realize, these are my opinion, and what successful people have done.